Case Files

 What Prosecutors Say

-The Plymouth County District Attorney’s office has charged Clancy with three counts of murder and three counts of strangulation.
+The Plymouth County District Attorney’s office charged Clancy with three counts of first-degree murder.
+(In July 2026, prosecutors dismissed three related strangulation counts as redundant; see the case-status update above.)
 Prosecutors have characterized her conduct as deliberate, describing a sequence of actions on the evening of January 24, 2023, that they argue reflect intent rather than a person wholly detached from reality.
 The prosecution has resisted the framing that Clancy could not be held criminally responsible, and the Commonwealth’s burden at trial will be to prove the killings and to rebut the defense’s claim about her mental state.
 Out of respect for the children, this post does not reproduce the graphic specifics of how they died; repeating them serves nothing but spectacle.

 What the Defense Says